WELCOME, TO ANOTHER FOOTNOTES ROUND TABLE DISCUSSION.

 For this round table discussion we invited these guys to join us.

-It’s more important what you do outside of your degree at university, in my opinion.
+Bill: It’s more important what you do outside of your degree at university, in my opinion.
 Try to get involved with uni political clubs and go for internships that can give you real life experience.

 Go to meetings, get involved at your community level.
 Contribute, contribute, contribute!